G1ANT-Robot/G1ANT.Language/G1ANT.Language/Structures/TimeStructure.md

 # time

-This structure stores information about time in the following fields:
+This structure stores information about time.
+It has the following fields:

 | Field         | Type    | Description         |
 | ------------- | ------- | ------------------- |